oscillatingworks/bou/README.md

 ```

-Just a _basic, opinionated Ubuntu_, not even a Linux distro.
+Just a _basic_, _opinionated_ take on _Ubuntu_, not even a distro.
+Made from and for folks in software and systems engineering.

 ## License